 Teen Travel Network

 Fellows complete pre-program coursework and a post-program final project, in addition to some on-program assignments that will support their final project upon their return home.

-Instead, being an Arts & Letters Fellow or Honors Fellow allows creatively gifted or academically motivated students the unique opportunity to build on their program experience in a meaningful way, all while earning special merits that students can add to their future college applications and or write about in university application essays.
+Rather, electing to participate as an Arts & Letters or Honors Fellow allows creatively gifted or academically motivated students the opportunity to build on their program experience in a meaningful way while earning special merits that they can add to their future college applications.

+Teen Travel Network